knebekaizer/solutiled-seed/CV_Vladimir_Ivanov.md

 </li></ul><h2>Personal strengths</h2>
 <ul><li>Clear conceptual thinking, effective and practical problem decomposition and solving.
-</li><li>Goal oriented, focused on the practical goals, retrictions, deadlines, and so on.
+</li><li>Goal oriented, focused on the practical goals, restrictions, deadlines, and so on.
 </li><li>Creative approach in finding the effective technical solution.
 </li><li>Ability to work effectively under the stress conditions.
 </li><li>Good presentation and communication skills.